dimitri-voytan/raytrace3dpy/README.md

 The only dependancies are Scipy and Numpy.
 An installation of Scipy includes Numpy so a working environment can be built by

+If you use anaconda to manage your environment
 ```
 conda create -n raytrace3d python=3.x #Change x to any scipy compatible python
 conda activate raytrace3d